cristiklein/simpy/docs/topical_guides/porting_from_simpy2.rst

 to a function that generated the according event.

-SimPy 3 directly exposes these event-generating functions via the :class:`~simpy.core.Environment`, :~simpy.core.Process` or resource types, depending on were they made most sence.
+SimPy 3 directly exposes these event-generating functions via the :class:`~simpy.core.Environment`, :class:`~simpy.core.Process` or resource types, depending on were they make most sense.
 You don't need to import something separately anymore.
-Some of them were also renamed.
+Some of them have a new name.

 **SimPy 2**

 .. code-block:: python

-    yield hold, self, 5
+    yield hold, self, duration
     yield passivate, self
     yield request, self, resource
     yield release, self, resource